matthewbrett/random-stuff/brickwave/docs/archive/RESOLUTION_PLAN.md

 # Dual-Resolution Support Plan

+**STATUS: ✅ COMPLETED (2025-12-06)**

+This plan has been fully implemented.
+The game now supports both Retro (320×180) and Polished (640×360) modes via SCALE multiplier.
+This document is archived for reference.

+---

 ## Overview
 Add toggle between Retro (320×180, 8×8 tiles) and Polished (640×360, 16×16 tiles) modes with restart-based switching.